Hullow/MiniRT/README.md

 ## Description
 A raytracing rendering engine in C using 42's [minilibX](https://github.com/42paris/minilibx-linux) graphical library.

-The program takes in an input [scene](/Sources/scenes/) which define a camera position and can contain spheres, cylinders and planes.
+The program takes in an input [scene](/Sources/scenes/), which can contain spheres, cylinders and planes, and has a defined camera position.
 The minilibx handles windows and the drawing of pixels.

 ## Usage
 🏗️ (under construction)